0xJs/RedTeaming_CheatSheet/OSINT.md

 # OSINT
 - The page is bare, really need to do a OSINT course ;)
-- Two main facets of recon: Organisational and technical
+- Two main facets of recon: Organisational and technical.
+- Gathering can be done passively or actively.

 ## OSINT Frameworks
 - https://github.com/lanmaster53/recon-ng